 Waymen worked days, volunteered weekends, and studied nights to prepare his career and family to be productive citizens of our local community.
 Furthermore, aware of the needs of our neighbors in challenging environments, he continues to advocate for families-in-crisis and communities-in-need.

-Waymen is a father of five; four public school graduates from Waggoner, Ballard, Southern, Fern Creek, and a teen currently at Eastern.
-He resides in West Buechel.
+Waymen is a father of five; four public school graduates from Waggoner, Ballard, Southern, Fern Creek, and Bluegrass Challenge Academy.
+He resides in West Buechel, KY.

 5 years of Political Involvement